-Cross-searchable library containing full text of over 1,900 Oxford books in the areas of Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, and Religion.
-Specially-commissioned abstracts and keywords are available at book and chapter level.
+Cross-searchable library containing full-text books in the areas of Classical Studies, Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, Religion, and Sociology.

-The PAO Foundation Collection is an archive of 215 digitised academic journals published in the arts, humanities and social sciences.
-Coverage is from first issue to the end of 2000, or final issue (whichever is first).
+A full-text archive of 215 periodicals in the humanities and social sciences.
+Coverage is from the first issue to the end of 2000, or final issue (whichever is first).

-PIO is an international index to millions of articles published in over 6,000 periodicals in the humanities and social sciences.
-Currently it indexes over 20 million articles going as far back as 1665 and every article in each journal is indexed, from volume 1 issue 1 to recent times.
-Includes periodicals in English, German, Italian, French, Spanish, and other Western languages.
+An international index to millions of articles published in the humanities and social sciences.
+Every article in each journal is indexed, from volume 1, issue 1 to recent times.
+The database includes periodicals in English, German, Italian, French, Spanish, and other Western languages.

 |RIAN: Pathways to Irish Research|

-A freely accessible database of Irish research material harvested from the institutional repositories of seven Irish university libraries.
+A freely accessible database of Irish research material harvested from the repositories of Irish universities and institutions.